Cost of Living Crisis scams

 Government/HMRC Cost of Living help texts

-The Government recently announced a cost-of-living payment to help millions of households in the UK.
+The Government have been giving cost-of-living payments to help millions of households in the UK.

-The payment was sent automatically to all who were eligible, with no application necessary.
+The payments are sent automatically to all who were eligible, with no application necessary.

 This however didn’t stop fraudsters sending texts, pretending to be from the Government or the Department for Work and Pensions (DWP), asking people to apply for the payment.

 Some of the people who received these scam texts also received a follow-up email asking them to call a fake number where they were asked to provide even more sensitive and financial information.

 These kinds of messages are commonly known as smishing scams with scammers aiming to get as much private information out of you as possible, such as banking details or passwords.

 To prevent yourself from becoming a victim of a smishing attack, it’s best not to give out private information and not to reply to text messages, download attachments or click on any links in emails unless you’re sure it’s from a genuine contact.